matihost/monorepo/ansible/okd-installation/okd-3.9/README.md

 * Single Linux machine, tested on Ubuntu with 16GiB  RAM
 * VirtualBox with 3 x RHEL 7.x VMs in the same HostNetwork
-  * 2 GiB RAM for each VM is enough
+  * (minimum) 2 GiB RAM for each VM  (w/o metrics subsystem)
+  * (optimal) 4 GiB RAM foe each VM when metrics subsystem is planned to be installed.
+Metric subsystem itself takes all the time 1-2 core and ~3 GiB memory.
   * HostNetwork has disabled DHCP and Network adapter is manually defined
 * DNS bind server on host machine pointing **.apps.matihost*  to one of VMs (which will be infra node).
 Normally there should be LB exposing infra nodes and *.apps.matihost DNS point to that.
   * Each VM has setup own network adapter manually (`mmcli`)